gtlsgamr/htxyz/content/mahabharat/mahabharat_episode_19.md

 that gave up her eyes for him.
 Dhritrashtra is blind, metaphorically as well.
 He is blinded by his greed and his never ending thirst for power.
 While he himself is going to be king for life,he cannot accept that happily.
-He wants to take the throne from it's rightful heir Yudhishthir and give it to his own son.
+He wants to take the throne from its rightful heir Yudhishthir and give it to his own son.
 Many texts mention that Dhritrashtra's love for his son was the cause for Mahabharat, but in my opinion he was just a weak man.
 It was not love, but second hand greed that took him and his hundred sons with him.
 Adding to that,